YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 # Injection, surjection, bijection

-These terms are rate, but they are tightly tied to terms "domain" and "codomain", and you still can meet them in some discussions, so I decided to showcase them as well.
+These terms are rate, but they are tightly tied to the terms "domain" and "codomain", and you still can meet them in some discussions, so I decided to showcase them as well.

-A function is _injective_, if each of elements from its domain is uniquely mapped to an element from its codomain.
-To put it simple, if no two elements from the domain are mapped to the same element from the codomain, then the function is injective (or "is an injection"):
+A function is _injective_ if each of the elements from its domain is uniquely mapped to an element from its codomain.
+To put it simply, if no two elements from the domain are mapped to the same element from the codomain, then the function is injective (or "is an injection"):

 ```ts
 const injection = (x: number): string => x.toString(); // no different two numbers are mapped to a same string